Rosemary Barton (politician): Political career

-Before being elected to the Northern Ireland Assembly, Barton was elected as a councillor for Fermanagh District Council and later Fermanagh and Omagh District Council.
-Barton was elected to the Northern Ireland Assembly in 2016 as the third woman elected to represent Fermanagh and South Tyrone alongside the First Minister of Northern Ireland Arlene Foster and Michelle Gildernew.
+Barton was elected to the Northern Ireland Assembly at the 2016 election as the third woman elected to represent Fermanagh and South Tyrone alongside the First Minister of Northern Ireland Arlene Foster and Michelle Gildernew.
 Her election as an MLA meant that she was forced to vacate her seat on the District Council.
 Barton joined cross-community calls for an independent inquiry headed by the Lord Chief Justice of Northern Ireland into the Renewable Heat Incentive scandal.

-Barton retained her seat in the 2017 election after Fermanagh and South Tyrone lost one seat, in common with all other constituencies, after the Assembly Members (Reduction of Numbers) Act (Northern Ireland) 2016 which led to the Democratic Unionist Party's Lord Morrow missing out.
+Barton retained her seat in the 2017 Assembly election, after Fermanagh and South Tyrone lost one seat, in common with all other constituencies, after the Assembly Members (Reduction of Numbers) Act (Northern Ireland) 2016 which led to the Democratic Unionist Party's Lord Morrow missing out.
 She would become the UUP's education spokesperson in the Assembly.
 During the 2018 Gaelic football season, Barton suggested Fermanagh GAA fans who "continually talk about the GAA team" in workplaces made unionist colleagues "apprehensive" and "uncomfortable" and amounted to "latent intimidation".

-She lost her seat in the 2022 Northern Ireland Assembly election to her running mate, the former UUP leader, Tom Elliott.
+Barton lost her seat to running mate Tom Elliott at the 2022 Assembly election, polling 2,912 first-preference votes (5.45%), and was eliminated on the third count.

-In November 2022 Barton was co-opted to Fermanagh and Omagh District Council to fill a vacant UUP seat.
+In November 2022, she was co-opted as a councillor for the Mid Tyrone District, succeeding UUP veteran, Bert Wilson.

+At the 2023 local elections, Barton was defeated by the DUP's Shirley Hawkes.

+In October 2024, following the co-option of Erne North councillor Diana Armstrong to the Assembly, Barton replaced her on the council.